rooreynolds/wheresboris/README.md

 ## Prerequisites

-- Where's Boris has one dependency: a web server.
+Where's Boris has only one dependency: a web server.
 Here's a handy [comparison table of web server software](https://en.wikipedia.org/wiki/Comparison_of_web_server_software) to help you decide which one you'd like to use.

 ## Usage

-- Point your browser at eg `localhost/wheresboris/index.html` (you can copy and paste that URL but depending on the exact location you installed the source into your specific location might be different)
+Point your browser at eg `localhost/wheresboris/index.html` (you can copy and paste that URL but depending on the exact location you installed the source into your specific location might be different)

 ## Advanced options